Professor Alan Parks

 I work in applied mathematics, including optimization, coding theory, and mathematical dynamics.
 These areas form a well-traveled corridor between mathematics and physics, chemistry, economics, biology, and other subjects.

-This winter term I am on sabbatical, working on algorithms for solving certain types of optimization problems.
-I will be giving a talk on this work during spring term.
+This past winter term I was on sabbatical, working on algorithms for solving certain types of optimization problems.
+I will be giving a talk on this work during Spring Term.

 Top of page.